isomerpages/nparks-ubin/_the-ubin-project/Next Bound Of The Ubin Project.md

 <p>NParks is rolling out the Ubin School initiative in partnership with Outward
 Bound Singapore (OBS) and with the support of various primary and secondary schools.
-This initiative will feature a suite of programmes based at the Ubin Living Lab &nbsp;that incorporate projects under The Ubin Project, involve the Pulau Ubin community, and celebrate the island’s rich natural and cultural heritage.
+This initiative will feature a suite of programmes based at the Ubin Living Lab that incorporate projects under The Ubin Project, involve the Pulau Ubin community, and celebrate the island’s rich natural and cultural heritage.
 The programmes aim to promote environmental education and stewardship among youths through multi-disciplinary programming and experiential learning.</p>
 <p>In the long run, the Workgroup envisions conducting pilot capacity-building
 workshops for teachers and tapping on potential collaborators to run the programmes and benefit more students.</p>